 Some of Missouri's law schools have a reputation for a particular area of practice and may allow you to advance specific skills.
 The price of your legal education can also differ significantly, depending on your choice of school.
-Fortunately, there are law schools in both Kansas City and St. Louis, so whichever style of barbecue you prefer you'll still be able to pursue your law degree.
+Fortunately, there are law schools in Kansas City and St. Louis, so whichever style of barbecue you prefer, you'll still be able to pursue your law degree.

 The following article provides an overview of your Missouri law school options, highlighting some aspects of each school to help guide your research.

 Mizzou Law has a solid reputation nationally and is particularly distinguished in the field of alternative dispute resolution.
-A research center, mediation clinic, Journal of Dispute Resolution, and LL.M in Dispute Resolution provide plenty of opportunities for those interested in pursuing this rapidly growing practice area.
+A research center, mediation clinic, law journal, and LL.M in Dispute Resolution provide plenty of opportunities for those interested in pursuing this rapidly growing practice area.

 UMKC is located in downtown Kansas City, Missouri.
 It describes itself as an urban public law school with a small liberal arts feel.
-UKMC is proud of its prestigious alumni including a Supreme Court Justice and a President.
-The school offers the cheapest option in the state.
-The school's low tuition and high post-bar employment rate makes it a great value, particularly for state residents.
+UKMC is proud of its prestigious alumni, including Supreme Court Justice Charles Whittaker and President Harry Truman.

 Get More Law School Guidance